rensimlab/rensimlab.github.io/showcase.md

 </figcaption>
 </figure>

 In [Xu et al. 2013](http://adsabs.harvard.edu/abs/2013ApJ...773...83X) the Rarepeak simulation is explored for the occurence of Pop III stars and their stellar remnants.
 The figure shows the number of Pop III stars and remnants as a function of halo mass at z=15.
+The most massive halos contain nearly 100 Pop III stars and remnants.

 ### HEATING THE INTERGALACTIC MEDIUM BY X-RAYS FROM POPULATION III BINARIES IN HIGH-REDSHIFT GALAXIES
+#### Hao Xu, Kyungjin Ahn, John H. Wise, Michael L. Norman, and Brian W. O’Shea, ApJ 791:110, 2014

 <figure style="display: table; float: left; margin: 0 0 20px 20px;">
 <a href="somewhere">